 Question: I know that only tom turkeys may be legally harvested during the spring turkey season, so how do I prove this if questioned?
 Should I leave a wing or the beard or both on the bird?
 Please clarify.
 (Anonymous)

 Answer: The regulations are intended to require that only tom turkeys may be taken during the spring season, but the law specifically states that the turkey must be “bearded” (a bearded turkey is one having a beard visible through the breast feathers).
 In most cases a beard will distinguish the animal as male, but in some rare incidents hens may also have them.

 Keep the beard attached to the carcass until you return to your residence.
 You may pluck the bird in the field, but remember to keep the beard connected to the body.

 Toms and hens can be easily determined by their significant head and wing color differences.
 If by chance you run across a rare bearded hen, even though the provisions of the law may allow you to take it, we strongly discourage it.
 Spring is the turkeys’ primary mating and nesting period so hens may not be harvested in order to protect their production.

 # # #

-Carrie Wilson is a marine biologist with the California Department of Fish and Game.
-While she cannot personally answer everyone’s questions, she will select a few to answer each week.
-Please contact her at CalOutdoors@dfg.ca.gov.
+Carrie Wilson is a marine environmental scientist with the California Department of Fish and Wildlife.
+While she cannot personally answer everyone’s questions, she will select a few to answer each week in this column.
+Please contact her at CalOutdoors@wildlife.ca.gov.